Crypto Prices Today: Bitcoin Up to $41K | Al Bawaba

-The crypto market today is trading in green with bitcoin, world's largest cryptocurrency, trading at $$41,152 at the time of writing.
+The crypto market today is dominated by green with bitcoin, world's largest cryptocurrency, trading at $41,579 at the time of writing.

 Bitcoin and Crypto Prices